denzelrenner/LIFE4136-Group1-Rotation2/README.md

  1. Follow the link to the [uniprot](https://www.uniprot.org/align) website and navigate to the tab labelled `Align`

- 2. Copy and paste all the sequences from the fasta file you generated above into the query field then click the `Run align` button
+ 2. Copy and paste all the sequences from the `g46214_homologs.fasta` you generated above into the query field then click the `Run align` button

  3. On the results page, click on the `download` option and choose `FASTA` format from the drop-down menu before downloading the allignment.
 When prompted to enter a file name, enter `g46214_allignment.fasta`